 Here are the results so far.
 The spheres are supposed to represent deciduous trees, and the cones are supposed to represent conifers.
 Both will eventually be replaced with (much smaller and much more numerous) LEGO equivalents.
 I plan on adding other types of plants and trees as well.

 I uploaded a longer video showing how my colony ship model has evolved over the years, starting with the original CityGen script (created by Chris Colefax).
 The model is nearly completely procedurally-generated from intersections, differences and unions of spheres, cylinders and boxes.
-There are a few mesh-based models, but not very many.
-I can change everything on-the-fly just by editing a handful of configuration settings.
+There are a few mesh-based models, but not many.
+I can change everything on-the-fly just by modifying a handful of configuration settings.
 If you zoom in really close, everything is pretty low-res, though.
-People are made from ellipsoids; train cars are made from superellipsoids.
+People are made from simple ellipsoids; train cars are made from superellipsoids.